quattor/pan/panc-docs/source/standard-functions/standard-functions.rst

 Description
 -----------
 This function takes a delimeter and a list of strings, or each of the strings individually, and joins them with the given delimeter.
-Only strings can be passed as arguments.
+Only (a list of) strings can be passed as arguments.

 ::